 Digital currency Bitcoin is just an entry on a huge ledger called “The Blockchain”.
 The blockchain is like a container which records all the Bitcoin transactions that have ever happened in the world.
 So if you send the bitcoins to someone it is not like you are sending files from one place to another it is like you are writing the exchange on a ledger.
 For example, “Anurag sends 5 Bitcoins to Vaibhav”.
 Now you might get confused because I stated earlier that Bitcoin doesn’t have a regulator or central authority.
 Even though Blockchain is a central group authority to keep track of everything, there is no official group of people who update the ledger and keeps track of everybody’s money like a bank.
 This means Bitcoin is decentralized.

 Anybody can volunteer to keep track of Blockchain and there are many people who keep track of the same thing to make sure all the transaction are accurate and perfect.
 Imagine that you are playing a game of poker with your friends.
 Most of your friends are not having cash or chips to play the game so then you decide to play by making a scoresheet.
 So, there few members who keep the track of how much one bets how much and who wins the most hands.
-Most of them try to cheat while playing a game and hence none of them trust each other.
+Most of them try to cheat while playing a game and hence none of them trusts each other.
 Hence, everyone starts tracking their own scoresheet/ledger individually.
-When the game is completed each member of game compares the scoresheet/ledger.
+When the game is completed each member of the game compares the scoresheet/ledger.
 If anybody has cheated, he/she will get caught.

 After many hands you might fill up the page of your notebook and the page will contain no. of hands one everyone played during the complete game.
 In our bitcoin world consider that every page of the notebook is one transaction and hence a notebook which we call ledger contains details of transactions.
 Each page of your notebook will be called “Block of Transactions”.
 Each book will have pages and pages of information about every transaction that has been performed.
 This will form a structure like a “chain” of ‘Blocks of transactions’.
 Hence the name, “Blockchain”.